gmurin08/BasicAuth-Java-Application/README.md

 <b>Instructions For Use</b>:

 1. Upon downloading the file, unzip its contents into a directory of your choosings and import the project into eclipse as a new Maven project.
-2. Further instructions for building and running the application can be found here: https://learn.snhu.edu/content/enforced/793164-CS-230-X6333-OL-TRAD-UG.21EW6/Course%20Documents/CS%20230%20Dropwizard%20Hello%20World%20Tutorial.pdf?_&d2lSessionVal=FNJQBDKYHKdlkBVbDtcv3wy1a&ou=793164
+2. Further instructions for building and running the application can be found here: <br><br>
+    https://learn.snhu.edu/content/enforced/793164-CS-230-X6333-OL-TRAD-UG.21EW6/Course%20Documents/CS%20230%20Dropwizard%20Hello%20World%20Tutorial.pdf?_&d2lSessionVal=FNJQBDKYHKdlkBVbDtcv3wy1a&ou=793164